The Tampa Museum of Art will temporarily close its facility to support the effort of containing the spread of coronavirus (COVID-19). Learn more

-Ranging from prehistoric pottery and sculpture to marble sculpture and terracotta from the Roman Empire, the exhibition includes a particularly fine assortment of Greek and South Italian black-figuresee current exhibitions
+Ranging from prehistoric pottery and sculpture to Roman marble sculpture and terracotta, the exhibition includes a fine assortment of Greek and South Italian black-figure and red-figure vases.see current exhibitions

 Leo Villareal (American, b.
 1967)